 3. When your coworker brings in donuts from that place you love.

-4. When you finally get to have lunch and the salad that sounded so fresh and invigorating last night is just kind of…sad.
+4. When you finally get to have lunch and the salad that sounded so good last night is just kind of…sad.

-Also someone nearby is eating something with bacon.
+Also someone in the next room is eating something with bacon.

-5. When you’re dying for a snack mid-afternoon and remember the fruit snacks you threw in your gym bag like a week ago.
+5. When you’re dying for a sweet snack mid-afternoon and remember those fruit snacks you threw in your gym bag like a week ago.

-6. When you finally get the kids home and doing homework and just want a glass of wine but can’t because resolutions.
+6. When you finally get home and just want a glass of wine but can’t because resolutions.

 But a glass of red wine’s technically like, good for you right?
 Right.